daveeS987/data-structures-and-algorithms/javascript/tree/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

 Use a queue.
-Add the root to the queue.
+Add the tree root to the queue.
 Dequeue the first item and enqueue its left and right node.
 Repeat until queue is empty.

 Big O Time: O(width)
 Big O Space: O(n)

 ## Solution